mnguyen0226/personal_site_v2/content/posts/system_design_concepts/post.md

 ## [10 Key Data Structures in System Design](https://www.youtube.com/watch?v=ouipSd_5ivQ&list=PLCRMIe5FDPsd0gVs500xeOewfySTsmEjf&index=5)

 The choice of correct data structures based on the specification and constraints of the projects is important.
+To refresh the fundamentals of these data structures, please visit [https://neetcode.io/](https://neetcode.io/).

-### List
+### Linked List
-List is a versatile and essential data structure in software development.
+Linked list (or list) is a versatile and essential data structure in software development.
 It is great for storing and manipulating ordered data.
 They are useful in various applications such as *task-management*, *social media feeds*, and *shopping carts*.

 For *task-management application*, a list can be used to store and organize tasks for each user.
 Tasks can be added, removed, or reordered easily, and users can mark them as complete or incomplete.